 In this article, I am reviewing the best long range baby monitors, and in the end, I’ll choose the winner.

 Generally, baby monitors have a range of 600-1000 feet.
 So, anything near the upper end would be considered long range.
-For the purposes of this article, I only included monitors with a range of at least 900 feet.
+For the purposes of this article, I only included baby monitors with a range of at least 900 feet.

 Now, there is one important thing to mention about range.
 When manufacturers talk about range, they are really talking about open field range.
-In that context, if a monitor has a range of 1000 feet, it means that if you are in a wide open space, and there are no objects interfering, the monitor will work at a distance of up to 1000 feet.
+In that context, if a baby monitor has a range of 1000 feet, it means that if you are in a wide open space, and there are no objects interfering, the monitor will work at a distance of up to 1000 feet.

-Of course, in real life, you are probably using the monitor in your home.
+Of course, in real life, you are probably using the baby monitor in your home.
 And there are things like walls, doors, and furniture that will get in the way.
 So, the actual range that you experience in real life will be lower than what is advertised.
 Still, the advertised range is useful in getting a directional estimate of what the actual range will be.